-Article 7 Management fee, reimbursement of expenses, liquidation fee that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+Article 7 Management fee, reimbursement of expenses, liquidation fee

-The management company shall receive for its management activity an annual remuneration
+The management company shall receive for its management activity an annual remuneration of up to 1.50 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.

+Management fee for unit class tranche S

-- of up to 1 % of the fund assets for the unit certificate class "tranche I" or - of up to 2 % of the fund assets for other unit certificate classes,
+The management company shall receive for its management activity an annual remuneration of up to 2 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for this tranche for each calendar day.